 Click HERE to see what our students are reading in the TCS classrooms to celebrate diversity.

-Topeka Collegiate includes in its curriculum activities such as Heifer International’s Global Village to teach our students about diverse socio-economic areas and to actively experience life from a diverse perspective.
+Topeka Collegiate includes in its curriculum activities such as Heifer International’s Global Village to teach our students about diverse socioeconomic areas and to actively experience life from a diverse perspective.
 TCS students also gain an understanding of the experiences of others through a school-wide commitment to community service.
-From our youngest children in Junior Pre-Kindergarten to middle school students, our children are actively engaged in supporting their community.
+From our youngest children in Preschool to middle school students, our children are actively engaged in supporting their community.
 Through this creative, respectful and joyful interchange, we gain a better understanding of the world and ourselves.

 Members of our school families represent the broad diversity - geographic, socioeconomic, racial and religious, of our city: